Cyphs/SteamDeckSTR/README.md

 ## Install the STR Requirements

-After installing [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993?tab=files), [Address Library (1.6.X)](https://www.nexusmods.com/skyrimspecialedition/mods/32444?tab=files), and optionally other mods* in Vortex **then running the STR Post-Deploy script on the Desktop**, you can start the game normally through Game Mode.
+After installing [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993?tab=files), [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444?tab=files), and optionally other mods* in Vortex **then running the STR Post-Deploy script on the Desktop**, you can start the game normally through Game Mode.
 SkyrimTogether.exe will replace SkyrimSELauncher.exe and SkyrimSELauncher.exe will be renamed to _SkyrimSELauncher.exe in case you wish to Undo this later.
-Make sure you have downloaded the latest Address Library **1.6.X**, NOT 1.5.X.
-It's the second file on the download page for Address Library.
+Make sure you have downloaded the latest **All in One** file of Address Library (it covers 1.7.104).
+It's the main file on the download page for Address Library.
 SKSE is not required for this, despite the name.

 *Other mods are not recommended for stability!
   * If you want to use Skyrim Script Extender (SKSE), just extract it to the game folder root, in the same place where SkyrimSE.exe usually is.
 Do not use it to start the game.
 Skyrim Together Reborn should automatically detect and load it.
 Please be aware that SKSE can cause bugs and possibly increase the chance of crashes.
 Recommended that you manually download and extract it from [their website here](https://skse.silverlock.org).
-Make sure you get **Current Anniversary Edition build** for the latest version of the game on Steam, even if you have just Skyrim Special Edition (look at the game version, 1.6.X, not the name!)
+Make sure you get **Current Anniversary Edition build** for the latest version of the game on Steam, even if you have just Skyrim Special Edition (look at the game version, 1.7.X, not the name!)

 ### STR Post-Deploy desktop shortcut